How to Choose the Right Hydronic Heating Boiler or Heat Pump for your System

 How many kW’s does your home require to heat?

-At dPP Hydronics we choose to install Sime Boilers and equipment.
-Having installed hundreds of boilers from such brands as Immergas, Bosch and Baxi we can confidently say that Sime boilers are the best.
+At dPP Hydronics we choose to install Bosch Boilers and equipment.
+Having installed hundreds of boilers from such brands as Sime, Immergas, Bosch and Baxi we can confidently say that Bosch boilers are the best.
 Not only are they the most efficient, but we have experienced by far the fewest problems post-installation than when we installed other brands.

 Knowing how much heat energy your home requires to heat to a comfortable temperature in winter is the first thing you must know so that you know which boiler to choose for your hydronic heating system.